beiju/desim/README.md

 [resim]: https://github.com/xSke/resim

 Desim is in very early development.
-Currently it's just trying to match Resim's output when only a single game is running, and therefore when we don't have to worry about game tick ordering.
+Currently it's just trying to match resim's output when only a single game is running, and therefore when we don't have to worry about game tick ordering.